gortonator/bsds-6650/Week-2.md

 * [Shooting yourself in the foot with Random number generators](https://plumbr.io/blog/locked-threads/shooting-yourself-in-the-foot-with-random-number-generators)
 * [Interesting article on thread-safe Java collections](https://www.codejava.net/java-core/collections/understanding-collections-and-thread-safety-in-java)

-## Java Multithreading Lab
-### Aim
-Write some simple Java multithreaded programs using basic collections.Instructions are [here](https://gortonator.github.io/bsds-6650/labs/JavaMTLab)

-## Lab 2 - Simple Server with Java Servlet
+## Lab 2
 ### Aims:
+1. Experiment with threads
 1. Build a Java Servlet to process two of the APIs in Assignment 1
 1. Echo the API parameter values back to the client
 1. Learn simple testing with POSTMAN